Please sign in to post.

 • I recall the old days of Mexican FMM from decades ago (I first encountered it in the mid 1980s).
 This was before computers ruled the earth, and the paperwork and entry formalities were exactly as bureaucratic (and probably as un-needed) as any cynic could imagine.
 I did like how they did everything with a grand flourish though to make it all seem important.
 Of course I behave and play along respectfully.

 • I'm headed back to Mexico in about 5 or 6 weeks, leading a group including a family of 4 who don't know Jack about Mexico except I told them they would like it, so I'm pretty much entirely responsible for their experience, I've been there a dozen times, I speak Spanish, they're counting on me.
 To ensure a smooth arrival, I've asked a source I trust if there's an FMM or other ceremonial hoops to jump through these days.
 His answer?
-Nope, none - visitors no longer complete an FMM upon arrival to enter Mexico.
-You show up and if you need no visa to enter, it's quick and simple.
+Nope, none - visitors on flights to Mexico no longer complete an FMM upon arrival (the FMM may still be a thing if you are driving to Mexico).
+You show up and (if you need no visa to enter), it's quick and simple.
 Depending on your nationality and other factors (is the system working today?) some nationals have the option of entering via automated "e-gates", wave the passport, then you get a printed receipt showing your entry date.
 No FMM form.
 Those not eligible for e-gates (or if you just skip them) you go through the staffed immigration desks and your passport is stamped.
 There is no FMM, no other paperwork.
 You don't need to show anything upon departure (years ago, you were supposed to keep your FMM throughout your visit and turn it in as you departed, but that was often completely ignored and there's no longer any pretense of that).

 So now I see the references above to the FMM and how much of a headache it is.
 Hmmm.